instructor-ai/instructor/docs/blog/posts/generator.md

 # Generators and LLM Streaming

-Latency is crucial, especially in eCommerce or newer chat applications like ChatGPT.
+Latency is crucial, especially in eCommerce and newer chat applications like ChatGPT.
 Streaming is the solution that enables us to enhance the user experience without the need for faster response times.

 And what makes streaming possible?
 Generators!